Tyler Bryant & the Shakedown: Carved, Republic, and mainstream success (2012–2016)

 Calvin Webster left the group in May 2012 and was replaced by Noah Denney.
 This lineup made their first (and only so far) TV appearance on Jimmy Kimmel Live! on November 9, 2012.
 By this point, the group had signed to Carved Records, where they released their first full-length album, Wild Child.
 Recorded in a 13-day period on all-analog tape at Sputnik Sound Studios in Nashville by engineer Vance Powell, the album was officially released on January 22, 2013.
 The record was met with great praise, being featured in Rolling Stone and Interview.
 Blues Rock Review gave the album a perfect score of 10/10.
 One track on the album, "House on Fire", was featured on the episode of the FX series of Sons of Anarchy "The Mad King", which aired on October 8, 2013.

 In 2014, Tyler Bryant & the Shakedown signed with Republic Records, which had initially offered to record a full album with the group.
 Once the album was completed, however, Republic would not release it.
 According to Bryant, this was because the label did not see any commercial potential in them.
-Nonetheless, six out of the thirteen songs recorded for the album were re-recorded and featured on the group's EP The Wayside, which was released by the independent label John Varvatos Records on November 13, 2015.
+Nonetheless, six out of the thirteen songs recorded for the album were re-recorded and featured on the group's EP The Wayside, which was released by John Varvatos on November 13, 2015.
 One track off the EP, "Loaded Dice & Buried Money", received a positive review from Loudwire and spent three weeks on the Billboard Mainstream Rock charts, peaking at #37.
 To date, it is the only instance that Tyler Bryant & the Shakedown have appeared on the Billboard charts.
 The group then toured with AC/DC as the opening act for the last three legs of their Rock or Bust world tour, which included a string of performances in both the United States and Europe.